Sassaraf/Breast-Cancer-Detection/README.md

 - model _eval -run the model on the test data without training, for evaluation

-- traain_model - train the model on the train data
+- train_model - train the model on the train data